Cisco Live 2020 shows how 3D printing enables agility and fuels innovation

-“Creating meaningful connections between data and audiences” is Domestic Data Streamers’ main mission, according to its Head of Design, Pol Trias.
-This creative studio, based in Barcelona, combines storytelling with data and arts “to create participatory projects that build community, educate, communicate, and drive change”.
-Throughout a myriad of projects, they have worked in more than 17 countries for more than 130 partners, such as the United Nations and Unicef, Google, BuzzFeed, or Spotify.
+“Creating meaningful connections between data and audiences” is Domestic Data Streamers’ main mission, according to its Head of Design, Pol Trías.
+This creative studio based in Barcelona combines storytelling with data and arts “to create participatory projects that build community, educate, communicate, and drive change”.
+Throughout a myriad of projects, they have worked in more than 17 countries for more than 130 partners, such as the United Nations and Unicef, Google, BuzzFeed, and Spotify.

-Working in a wide variety of unique installations combining architecture, interactive data dashboards and visual, space, product, and sound design, amongst many other techniques, they have often faced a situation where parts and pieces had to be designed and fabricated ad hoc, because what they needed simply didn’t exist yet, and, for them, 3D printing has proved to be the perfect tool for those circumstances.
+Working on a wide variety of unique installations combining architecture, interactive data dashboards, and visual, space, product, and sound design, amongst many other techniques, they have often faced situations where parts and pieces had to be designed and fabricated ad hoc, because what they needed simply didn’t exist yet, and, for them, 3D printing has proved to be the perfect tool for those circumstances.

 When visitors would spot a planned occurrence of their interest, they could literally click the screen, whose animated image then would turn into a QR code which could be then scanned for more information.
 That way, “attendees could be easily aware of events of their interest and add them to their personal calendars”.

-After years of using additive manufacturing for a wide variety of solutions, Pol Trias is more than sure: “Domestic Data Streamers is a very dynamic company.
-We are always coming up with new ideas, and this flow is what 3D printing provides us, the ability to quickly physicalize all the ideas that we have every day”.
+After years of using additive manufacturing for a wide variety of solutions, Pol Trías has no doubts: “Domestic Data Streamers is a very dynamic company.
+We are always coming up with new ideas, and this flow is what 3D printing provides us, the ability to quickly physicalize all the ideas we have every day”.

 Being able to count on an in-house production line with their farm of BCN3D printers offers this creative studio an autonomy that they couldn’t achieve in any other way.
 The main benefit?
 In the words of their Head of Design, “3D printing facilitates our work so much that it enables us to take in more projects”.